-The interim injuction covers the whole of the boroughs of Wolverhampton, Dudley, Sandwell and Walsall and anyone breaching it will be in contempt of court and could face penalties including imprisonment, a fine or an order to have their assets seized.
+It covers the whole of the boroughs of Sandwell, Dudley, Waisall and Wolverhampton and anyone breaching it will be in contempt of court and could face penalties including imprisonment, a fine or an order to have their assets seized.

-The interim injunction, which is served against 'persons unknown', was initially granted by The Honourable Mrs Justice Hill in December, and reviewed by The Honourable Mr Justice Freedman at the High Court in Birmingham yesterday (Monday 13 February, 2023).
+The interim injunction and power of arrest were initially granted by the Honourable Mrs Justice Hill in December 2022, continued by the Honourable Mr Justice Freedman in February 2023 and reviewed and continued by The Honourable Mr Justice Ritchie at the High Court in Birmingham on Friday (19 May 2023), with minor amendments to both the injunction and power of arrest.